Buraddo23/STPT-timetable-script/README.md

 School lines are out of scope for the project.
 Lines not mentioned here have been tested and appear to work correctly

-## TO DO:
-- Integration of scheduled update and notification of changes

 ## Bugs related to the current timetables (06.2020)
 - 29/M29, M30, M35, M42: last timeslot incorrect due to mispelling
 - E2, E4: weekend time row is delayed, generates a lot of mistakes